freewheel/modulajs/docs/api/model_api.md

 | key     | string   | the key of an attribute       |
 | value   | any      | the new value of an attribute |

-**Returns**: a new model with the updated attribute; returns the old model if no attributes are mutated or only local props are mutated
+**Returns**: a new model with the updated attribute; returns the old model if no attributes are mutated

 ### `setMulti({ key1: value1, key2: value2, ... })`